How to Spend a Brilliant Day Exploring Hawaii’s Least Visited Island ✈️🌺

 In fact, quite the opposite.

-The island is notoriously resistant to mass tourism, snubbing both chain hotels and cruise ships (yard signs to that effect are prominent around the island).
+The island is notoriously resistant to mass tourism, snubbing both chain hotels and cruise ships.

 But don’t take it personally.

-While the island’s residents are not interested in mega-resorts or tour groups, they are quite open to responsible travelers and especially volunteers.
+While the island’s residents are not interested in mega-resorts or tour groups, they are quite open to responsible travelers.

 So, if you go, be respectful, be responsible, and leave everything just as you found it.
 And for goodness sake do not, under any circumstances, fly your noisy drone.